Dawn Faith Hill-Flesner gets life starving HardiQuinn Raina Hill

 Dawn Faith Hill-Flesner Texas mom pleads guilty to starving 9 year old daughter, HardiQuinn Raina Hill to death.
-Her live in partner awaits trial on the capital murder charge.
+Her former live in partner, Jaimie Faye Anderson awaits trial on similar capital murder charge.

 A 47-year-old mother in Texas who was co-parenting a 9 year old girl with her same sex partner will spend the rest of her life behind bars for starving the child last year along with falsifying evidence to mislead Child Protective Services about the girl’s condition.